ionic-team/ionic-cli/README.md

 ---

+#### More information

-For further information on the commands and options provided by the Ionic CLI, once globally installed on your computer, as described in the [CLI documentation](https://ionicframework.com/docs/installation/cli), execute `--help` commands to get to know more.
+For further information on the commands and options provided by the Ionic CLI, once globally installed on your computer as described in the [CLI documentation](https://ionicframework.com/docs/installation/cli), execute `--help` commands to get to know more.

 * For its usage and list of global commands: